anderkve/FYS3150/_sources/book/using_the_terminal/basics.md

 ls file?.txt         # List files that match "file?.txt" where "?" can be any single character ls file[123].txt     # List files named "file1.txt", "file2.txt" or "file3.txt"

-rm dirA/*.txt        # Delete files in directory dirA with names ending with "_copy.txt" rm dirA/*            # Delete all files in dirA
+rm dirA/*.txt        # Delete files in directory dirA with names ending with ".txt" rm dirA/*            # Delete all files in dirA

 mv *.txt dirA/       # Move files ending with ".txt" into the dirA directory